Lists of reports on this page:

 Memory care communities like those listed above should be part of your dementia care planning, especially if you consider their judicious use and optimize the value you get out of these retirement homes.
 Budgeted for properly and researched fully, a good memory care home can be a great blessing to families.
 These communities often have staff with training in Gentle Persuasive Approach and various other professionally objective care strategies.
 Memory care communities are a good solution to LTC wait lists, especially a home with a full continuum of care.
 Should a loved one be able to move directly from assisted living or memory care into long-term care on the same property, the transition is much easier for both the resident and family.

-Read our latest look at memory care innovations for 2019, including changes to staff training, building design, brain training programs and more.
+Read our look at recent memory care innovations, including changes to staff training, building design, brain training programs and more.

 Learn more about trends in design for memory care.